lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-publish-contribution-folder-to-aem-assets.md

 >[!NOTE]
 >
->The user interface of AEM Assets as a Cloud Service may have a slight difference but the worlkflow remains unchanged.
+>The user interface of AEM Assets as a Cloud Service may have a slight difference but the workflow remains unchanged.